Steve Nordlund

 An Industry Influencer

-Nordlund is chairman of the Board of Directors of SparkCognition, an artificial intelligence and machine learning technology leader based in Austin, Texas.
-He also serves on the Board of Directors for the Association for Unmanned Vehicles Systems International (AUVSI).
+Nordlund is the former chairman of the Board of Directors of SparkCognition, an artificial intelligence and machine learning technology leader based in Austin, Texas.
+He also served on the Board of Directors for the Association for Unmanned Vehicles Systems International (AUVSI).
 He is also on the Board of Trustees of Whitfield, a private independent school in St. Louis, Missouri, and volunteers for nonprofit educational organizations.